gouravsharma-00/poke-pause/README.md

 We want you to join the adventure!
 Whether it’s adding new Pokémon API's, improving facts, or making the extension even more fun, every contribution helps make Poké-Pause a joyful experience for all ages.

 **Let’s create a space where anyone, no matter how old, can pause, smile, and remember why Pokémon captured our hearts in the first place.**

+## License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Code of Conduct
+This project follows the [Code of Conduct](./CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.